stes/fan/README.md

 ## Reference

-If you use the Feature Aware Normalization module or other parts of the code provided here in your own work, please cite the following paper:
+If you use our dataset, the Feature Aware Normalization module or other parts of the code provided here in your own work, please cite [our paper](https://arxiv.org/abs/1708.04099):

 ```
 @incollection{bug2017context,
-  title={Context-based Normalization of Histological Stains using Deep Convolutional Features},
+  title={Context-based Normalization of Histological Stains
+         using Deep Convolutional Features},
-  author={Bug, Daniel and Schneider, Steffen and Grote, Anne and Oswald, Eva and Feuerhake, Friedrich and Sch{\"u}ler, Julia and Merhof, Dorit},
+  author={Bug, Daniel and Schneider, Steffen
+      and Grote, Anne and Oswald, Eva
+      and Feuerhake, Friedrich and Sch{\"u}ler, Julia
+      and Merhof, Dorit},
-  booktitle={Deep Learning in Medical Image Analysis and Multimodal Learning for Clinical Decision Support},
+  booktitle={Deep Learning in Medical Image Analysis
+             and Multimodal Learning for Clinical Decision Support},
   pages={135--142},
   year={2017},
   publisher={Springer}